pivotal/docs-tap/install-tanzu-cli.md

 ## <a id='cli-plugin-install'></a> Install/Update Tanzu CLI plug-ins

-To install or update Tanzu CLI plug-ins from your terminal, follow the steps below:
+To install or update Tanzu CLI plug-ins from your terminal, follow these steps:

 1. Install plug-ins from the `$HOME/tanzu` directory (if on Linux or macOS) or `Program Files\tanzu` directory (if on Windows) by running: